 Growing numbers of mums are choosing to become their own boss and look after their children at the same time.
-Almost 1.2 million 'mumpreneurs' are now established in the UK and their numbers are rising fast.
-The number of self-employed women grew by almost 10% in the last two years according to the Office for National Statistics.
+Over 1.5 million 'mumpreneurs' are now established in the UK and their numbers are rising fast.
+The number of self-employed women grew by over 167,000 in the last two years according to the Office for National Statistics (March 2016).
 What's behind the boom in start-up mums?
 We ask two enterprise experts

 "Our research indicates that the number of mumpreneurs ― mums who have started a business and are the primary carer for their kids ― has increased dramatically."
 Laura Rigney, founder of MumpreneurUK

-"The partners of a lot of stay-at-home mums struggled to find full-time employment because of the recession.
+"The partners of some stay-at-home mums struggled to find full-time employment in the past.
 Through sheer necessity they've turned what was just an idea or a hobby into an income-generating business.

 "Most mumpreneurs start their business when they are on maternity leave ― many spot a gap in the market related to children or babies.
 They decide they want the flexibility of being their own boss and don't want to leave their kids and go back to work.
 And with the cost of childcare now so high, it often just doesn't pay mums to go back to their job and fund one or more nursery places.